adi658/cert-manager/docs/tutorials/acme/migrating-from-kube-lego.rst

 Ingress controller support (ACME)           GCE, nginx                          All
 =========================================   ================================    =====================

-This guide will walk through how you can safely migrate your kube-lego installation to cert-manager, without service interruption.
+This guide will walk through how you can safely migrate your kube-certmanager installation to cert-manager, without service interruption.

 By the end of the guide, we should have:

-1. Scaled down and removed kube-lego
+1. Scaled down and removed kube-certmanager

 2. Installed cert-manager